-Our smoking cessation program is offered though AHEC/Nova Southeastern University.
-Class sessions are weekly for six (6) weeks and are available at various times and locations throughout Broward and North Dade counties.
-Nicotine replacement therapy is provided free of charge as part of this class.
-Enrollees who complete all six sessions are provided a second month of nicotine replacement therapy free of charge as an incentive for graduating from this program.
+Our smoking cessation program is offered though AHEC/Nova Southeastern University and Tobacco Free Florida.
+Class sessions are weekly for four (4) to six (6) weeks and are available at various times and locations throughout Broward and North Dade counties, as well as virtually.
+Nicotine replacement therapy is provided free of charge as part of this program.
+Enrollees who complete all sessions are provided a gift card incentive for graduating from this program.